 Archived content should be inspected in a controlled manner to avoid exploits associated with archive files, such as directory traversal and denial of service via recursion.
 For example, a text file which is 1GB in size and consists only of spaces, could compress to 1MB but consume significant computing resources when it is processed by an email content filter.
 As another example, a zip file containing 16 zip files, each of which contain 16 zip files, each of which contain 16 zip files etc. to a depth of 5, could cause an email content filter to process over one million files.
 To mitigate this, quotas and timeout values can be used on CPUs, memory and disks so that decompression is blocked or failed if it takes longer than the specified time or uses excessive computing resources.

 Archive files decompress starting from the end of the file, stopping when all the files have been extracted.
 As a result of this an archive file can be appended to the end of a legitimate image file and still be a valid archive from which files can be extracted.
 In this case, depending on the file type checking, the file could pass file type checks as an image.
 This behaviour can be exploited by adversaries to avoid controlled inspection of archive files.
 To mitigate this, organisations should attempt to decompress all attachments, with all decompressed files submitted to the security controls for attachments and the original attachment blocked if any decompressed files fail.

-Blacklisting attachments based on file typing is less proactive and thorough than whitelisting attachments based on file typing or file extension, and the overhead of maintaining a list of all known bad file types is far greater than maintaining a list of all known good file types.
+Blocking attachments based on file typing is less proactive and thorough than allowing attachments based on file typing or file extension, and the overhead of maintaining a list of all known bad file types is far greater than maintaining a list of all known good file types.

 Scan attachments using antivirus software